arcan1s/ahriman/docs/architecture.rst

 * ``user`` subcommands (``user-add``) are intended for user management.
 * ``web`` subcommands are related to web service management.

-For historical reasons and in order to keep backward compatibility some subcommands have aliases to their shorter forms or even other groups, but the service doesn't guarantee that they will remain unchanged.
+For historical reasons and in order to keep backward compatibility some subcommands have aliases to their shorter forms or even other groups, but the application doesn't guarantee that they will remain unchanged.

 Filesystem tree
 ---------------

-The application supports two types of trees, one is for legacy configuration (when there were no repository name explicit configuration available) and another one is for new-style tree.
-This document describes only new-style tree in order to avoid deprecated structure.
+The application supports two types of trees, one is for the legacy configuration (when there were no repository name explicit configuration available) and another one is the new-style tree.
+This document describes only new-style tree in order to avoid deprecated structures.

 Having default root as ``/var/lib/ahriman`` (differs from container though), the directory structure is the following: